queengooborg/free-dmo-stm32/README.md

 Double-check your connections between the Bluepill and the RFID board.
 Also, make sure your two resistors are installed properly and their pins aren't touching.

 Note: you should also double-check if you have an [authentic STM32F103 Bluepill](https://github.com/keirf/greaseweazle/wiki/STM32-Fakes).

+### My 5XL will not print after reassembly, and the light just constantly blinks!

+First of all, check to make sure that your two 5-pin ribbon cables weren't accidentally swapped.
+If the labels are not advancing the correct distance when pressing the advance button, try swapping those two cables back.
+(On my 5XL, I found the shorter cable had the longer distance -- needle nose pliers may help with reassembly.)

+### I can't print from the Connect app, but I can print from other apps!

+Unfortunately, there is no solution at this time for this particular issue.
+As it is right now, your best option is to use other apps to create labels.

 ## Technical info